Achieving Goals using Reward Shaping and Curriculum Learning: Background and Related Work

-\hlpink{This problem becomes increasingly difficult when posed in a sparse reward environment, although, in {\cite{li2020towards}}, the authors managed to use graph neural networks (GNN) coupled with attention layers to overcome this and stack up to six cubes in simulation.
-Even though the number of trainable parameters is similar to a fully connected network, the new architecture requires considerably more VRAM when computing the message parsing step of the GNN.
-Additionally, it fails to explain the underlying issue of why vanilla RL approaches are incapable of learning this task.
-We understand the importance of the results showed in {\cite{li2020towards}}, however, a practical comparison is outside the scope of this paper and we leave this test for future work.}
+This problem becomes increasingly difficult when posed in a sparse reward environment. \citet{li2020towards} overcame it by using graph neural networks (GNN) coupled with attention layers, successfully stacking up to six cubes in simulation.
+However, even though the number of trainable parameters is similar to a fully connected network, the new architecture requires considerably more VRAM when computing the message-parsing step of the GNN.
+Additionally, it failed to explain the underlying issue of why vanilla RL approaches are incapable of learning this task.

-\hlpink{Another popular example of stacking multiple cubes using sparse rewards is that presented in {\cite{nair2018overcoming}}.
-The authors have made clever use of the critic network in an actor-critic architecture to label the importance of demonstrations.
-Coupled together with HER {\cite{andrychowicz2017hindsight}}, the trained agent learns how to stack up to six cubes being provided with only 100 demonstrations.}
+Another popular example of stacking multiple cubes using sparse rewards is that presented in \citet{nair2018overcoming}.
+The authors made clever use of the critic network in an actor-critic architecture to label the importance of demonstrations.
+Coupled together with Hindsight Experience Replay (HER) \cite{andrychowicz2017hindsight}, the trained agent learned how to stack up to six cubes, although it required the production and presentation of 100 demonstrations.

 The question is, therefore, whether RL is capable of solving this stacking problem with the use of complex reward shaping and CL, as opposed to highly constrained and/or architecturally intricate scenarios or with the help of demonstrations.
-Examples of a complex problem solved using reward shaping and RL include \cite{bellemare2020autonomous} and \cite{hu2020learning}.
-The advantage that this architectural simplicity brings is a reduction of pipeline complexity for reproducibility, which can aid with safety constraints that can be added to the system later on.
+Examples of a complex problem solved using reward shaping and RL include \citet{bellemare2020autonomous} and \citet{hu2020learning}.
+The advantage that this architectural simplicity brings is a reduction of pipeline complexity for reproducibility and transferability, which can aid with safety constraints that can be added to the system later on.